 The Judicial Branch may also provide any other reasonable accommodation necessary to permit a person with a disability to participate fully in or to observe court activities.

 The Judicial Branch will actively pursue the financial resources necessary and will work diligently to eliminate any and all existing barriers to persons with disabilities.

 Accommodations will be available and not have to be requested whenever possible.
 Where is it necessary to make a request, the following procedure will be followed:

 - Requests for accommodations may be made to the clerk of court where the proceeding will take place.

 - All requests for accommodations shall describe the accommodation sought, and if not apparent the reason for which the request is being made.

-- A copy of the court's notice of compliance and grievance procedure shall be available in each clerks office and provided to any individual.
+- A copy of the Judicial Branch's Grievance Procedure for Disability Accommodation and Grievance Form for Disability Accommodation shall be available in each clerk's office and provided to any individual.

-- The court shall make every reasonable effort to resolve any complaints to the satisfaction of the person with a disability.
+- The court shall make every reasonable effort to resolve any grievances to the satisfaction of the person with a disability.

 Nothing in this policy shall be construed to impose limitations or to invalidate the remedies, rights, and procedures accorded to any individuals with disabilities under local, state or federal law.

 If you have questions about this policy, please contact: